ccoderz/cil-text-classification-2020/README.md

 ## Model Architecture

 ### CharCNN
-CharCNN is mainly based on the model of Zhang's [Character-level Convolutional Networks for Text Classification](https://arxiv.org/abs/1509.01626)
+CharCNN is mainly based on the model of Zhang's [Character-level Convolutional Networks for Text Classification](https://arxiv.org/abs/1509.01626).

 ## Character-level Sequence Representation with Resdiual Block (CSR-Res)
+Inspired by CharCNN, we modify the original CharCNN and add residual layers.
+The bottleneck block is introduced which consists of convolutional and maxpooling layers.
+The residual block only contains one convolutional layer.
+For the residual block which increases the channels, a two stride convolutional layer is applied.
+In order to match the dimensions, we also apply a convolutional layer with kernel size and stride equal to one and two respectively to the identity shortcut which we call downsampling layer.
+We use character-level sequence representation with residual block (CSR-Res) as the character embedding model, performing the same as word embedding model like BERT.
+The detailed CSR-Res is shown below.
 ![Illustration of my model](https://github.com/xcvil/User-Generated-Context-Classification/blob/master/model.png)

 ## Results